 Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).

 In general, more typologies equated to a lower Pandemic Impact Score.
-Pitman is considered to be two typologies: Brewery and Circuit (although the trail has not yet been built).
-Downtowns that are considered to be two typologies had an average Pandemic Impact Score of 52.
+Merchantville is considered to be three typologies: Circuit, Classic, and Historic.
+Downtowns considered to be three typologies had an average Pandemic Impact Score of 53.